Government digital standards catalogue

 About digital standards

-The term digital refers to not only information technology.
-Successful digital outcomes are dependent on more than just technology so the catalogue includes a broad range of subjects using the 4 GEA-NZ reference taxonomies.
+The term digital refers not only to information technology.
+Successful digital outcomes are dependent on more than just technology, so the catalogue includes a broad range of subjects using the 4 GEA-NZ reference taxonomies.

 These taxonomies have categories for:

 The government digital standards catalogue aims to improve government systems and digital services for New Zealanders by helping people understand digital standards and how to meet them.

 - Understand and learn how to meet digital standards across a broad range of business and technology categories.